Updated: August 2024

 Lots of companies borrow money which needs to be paid back at different times.
 These are known as debt maturities.
 More often than not, borrowings are repaid by taking out another loan.
 But what happens if the financial markets are in meltdown?
 The company might not be able to get another loan.
 If it can, then it may have to pay a much higher interest rate than it was previously which will lower its profits in the future.

-SharePad allows you to analyse a company’s borrowings and see when they are due to repaid.
+Annual reports contain a lot of information about a company’s borrowings such as when they are due to be repaid.
 You can see if there are any large repayments due soon or whether most of its borrowings are due a long time into the future.

 Other useful balance sheet measures